ElektraInitiative/libelektra/src/plugins/augeas/README.md

 ## MOUNTING AND CONFIGURATION ##

-The plugin can be mounted via the mount command like any other plugin.
-For example, in order to mount the hosts file with the augeas plugin, issue the following command:
+In order to mount the hosts file with the augeas plugin, issue the following command:

 	kdb mount /etc/hosts system/hosts augeas lens=Hosts.lns

+The value of the plugin configuration option "lens" should be the module name of the lens (Hosts in the example) with a '.lns' suffix.
+Depending on your distribution and kind of installation, lenses can be found at `/usr/share/augeas/lenses/dist`, `/usr/local/share/augeas/lenses/dist`, or something similar.
+The lens module name is equal to the filename without extension in pascal notation.
+For example, the lens `/usr/share/augeas/lenses/dist/hosts.aug` contains the module Hosts.

-Without configuring a lens the plugin would bail out an error:
+Note that, without configuring the plugin to use a lens, the plugin would bail out an error on the first usage:

 	kdb ls system/hosts
 	The command ls terminated unsuccessfully with the info: Error (#85) occurred!